pingcap/docs-tidb-operator/en/configure-storage-class.md

     >
     > If there are no mount points in the discovery directory, no PV is created and the output is empty.

-For more information, refer to the [Kubernetes local storage](https://kubernetes.io/docs/concepts/storage/volumes/#local) and [local-static-provisioner document](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner#overview).
+For more information, refer to the [Kubernetes local storage](https://kubernetes.io/docs/concepts/storage/volumes/#local) and [local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner#overview) documents.

 #### Offline deployment